AndrewIndeche/instaclone/README.md

 # Gallery App

-The project folder contains a Django App that is a clone of Instagram that enables functions such as sign-up,log-in,Profile Update,viewing images and liking posts
+The project folder contains a Django App clone of Instagram with basic functions.Update profile pic and bio, view photos.

 ## Getting Started